CALL US (602) 649-1325

 Someone may choose to quit a good job because their spouse got a promotion in a new city.
 A couple may decide one of them should stay home to raise the children.
 Someone else may forego pursuing a degree to support their spouse as they earn theirs.
 These are all choices that make sense as long as the couple stays together.

-The law permits spousal maintenance (or alimony as it’s called in other states) for several reasons—to help maintain the lifestyle the parties enjoyed during the marriage, to reward one spouse for the role they played in the other spouse fulfilling career ambitions, but the reason that is most likely to be reflected in a spousal maintenance order is to transition the receiving spouse to becoming self-sufficient.
+The law permits spousal maintenance (or alimony as it’s called in other states) for several reasons—to help maintain the lifestyle the parties enjoyed during the marriage, to account for the role a spouse’s took during the marriage (i.e., helping their spouse fulfill career ambitions by staying home to save on childcare costs), but the reason that is most likely to be reflected in a spousal maintenance order is to transition the receiving spouse to becoming self-sufficient.

 Arizona law attempts to balance these interests.
-The state legislature has built numerous considerations into the spousal maintenance laws, and it makes for a very complex, gray area of the law.
+The state legislature has built numerous considerations into the spousal maintenance laws, and as of July 2023, there are finally Spousal Maintenance Guidelines and a calculation used for spousal maintenance awards outlined in ARS 25-319 Maintenance.

 For spousal maintenance to be an issue, one of the spouses needs to request it in either the Petition or the Response to the Petition.
 If neither party requests it in one of those documents, it cannot be ordered.